albertisaac12/Learn-Rust-3/ReadMe.md

 ```

 There is a difference between what the match expression and what the ? operator does: error values that have the ? operator called on them go through the from function, defined in the From trait in the standard library, which is used to convert values from one type into another.
 When the ? operator calls the from function, the error type received is converted into the error type defined in the return type of the current function.
 This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.

+## NOTE ON LIFETIMES :

+Finally, we’ll discuss lifetimes: a variety of generics that give the compiler information about how references relate to each other.
+Lifetimes allow us to give the compiler enough information about borrowed values so that it can ensure references will be valid in more situations than it could without our help.

+Rust can convert a `&Vec<>` to a `&[]`

+`ALSO REMEMBER THAT RUST CAN DO AUTO DEREF` refer to ownership and borrowing in the book